rdlauer/articles/nativescript/securing-app/whitepaper.md

 ​
 > **TIP:** If you are rolling your own authentication system, you'll want to design a UI that is intuitive and as user-friendly as possible.
 We've put together a [blog post and example app](https://www.nativescript.org/blog/building-an-awesome-login-screen-with-nativescript) to show off some best practices for building your own *awesome* login screen with NativeScript.

-## Conclusion of the 📱🔐 Series
+## Conclusion of 📱🔐

-**We've covered A LOT over the past four articles!** We started out learning how to easily [secure our source code](https://www.nativescript.org/blog/secure-your-mobile-app-protecting-the-code), moved to making sure [data stored locally is safe and encrypted](https://www.nativescript.org/blog/secure-your-mobile-app-securing-data-at-rest), talked about some best practices for [securing data over the wire](https://www.nativescript.org/blog/secure-your-mobile-app-securing-data-in-transit), and concluded with some easy ways to make sure we are securely authenticating and authorizing our end users.
+We started out learning how to easily **secure our source code**, moved to making sure **data stored locally is safe and encrypted**, talked about some best practices for **securing data over the wire**, and concluded with some easy ways to make sure we are **securely authenticating and authorizing our end users**.

-But is that all you need to know about app security? **Not even close!** [Register for our mobile app security webinar](https://www.progress.com/campaigns/kinvey/best-practices-for-securing-your-mobile-apps?utm_medium=social-owned&utm_source=blog&utm_campaign=kinvey-webinar-secureapps) coming up on January 23rd to dive into more details and hear from some more experts in the field.
+Next step?
+Take a look at Progress Kinvey and how the built-in security and compliance offerings can ensure a secure path for your organization and your end users.